m2lines/m2lines.github.io/content/jobs/_index.md

 ### Princeton University

-Apply for any of the following four positions at https://www.princeton.edu/acad-positions/position/19081.
+Apply for any of the following four positions [here](https://www.princeton.edu/acad-positions/position/19081).

 * 1 postdoc to apply machine learning techniques to develop a parameterization of model bias correction in the context of an ocean data assimilation system.